EGI-Federation/documentation/content/en/users/getting-started/openstack/_index.md

 type: docs
 weight: 20
 description: >
-  How to interact with OpenStack providers in the EGI FedCloud
+  How to interact with OpenStack providers
 ---

-[OpenStack](https://openstack.org) providers in the EGI Federated Cloud (FedCloud) offer services and features via OpenStack APIs, and the [command line interface](../cli) (CLI), both integrated with [EGI Check-in](../../check-in) accounts.
+[OpenStack](https://openstack.org) providers in the EGI infrastructure offer services and features via OpenStack APIs, and the [command line interface](../cli) (CLI), both integrated with [EGI Check-in](../../check-in) accounts.